Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: X-ray Binaries under Consideration

 Cyg X-3 is an accreting X-ray binary with a relativistic jet, observed from radio to high-energy gamma-rays.
 It consists of a black hole of mass $1.3-4.5~M_{\odot}$ (Zdziarski et al. 2013) which is wind-fed by a Wolf-Rayet star.
-Its distance is about $\sim7~kpc$.
+Its distance from us is about $\sim7~kpc$.
 It is a high-mass X-ray binary as the companion (V1521 Cyg) is a high-mass star, having a mass of $7.5-14.2~M_{\odot}$.
 The orbital period is about $4.8~h$ (Parsignault et al. 1972; Davidsen \& Ostriker 1974) with an inclination of $34^{\circ}-54^{\circ}$ (Zdziarski et al. 2013).
 Binary separation is $d\sim3\times10^{11}~cm$.
-The system is known to have a small but nonzero eccentricity (Saia \& Stark 2002).
-The companion has a strong wind ($\dot{M_{w}}\sim10^{-5}M_{\odot}~yr^{-1}, v_{w}\sim1000~km~s^{-1}$) (Dubus et al. 2010a).
+Only partial eclipses are observed in its otherwise obscured character at low energy (ROSAT home page).
+The companion has a strong wind ($\dot{M_{w}}\sim10^{-5}M_{\odot}~yr^{-1}$, $v_{w}\sim1000~km s^{-1}$) (Dubus et al. 2010a).
 Scattering in the wind washes out rapid X-ray variability timescales and also modulates X-ray emission.
-So it is not certain if the compact object is a black hole or a neutron star.
+Based on a mass-independent model of variable luminosity X-ray source, and an elliptic orbit, the system was reported to have an eccentricity of $\sim0.14$ and a smaller orbital inclination ($i=24^{\circ}$) (Ghosh et al. 1981).
+However, this limit would constrain $M_{1}<3.6M_{\odot}$ and the companion to $M_{2}< 7.3M_{\odot}$ (Stark \& Saia 2003).
 Fermi observations show that high energy gamma-ray flux is modulated with the orbital period.
 Gamma-ray modulation is almost in anti-phase with X-ray modulation (Dubus et al. 2010b).